loganoz/horses3d/README.md

     For example:
          $ make all COMPILER=ifort COMM=PARALLEL

-4. Run the solver for the parameter file file.control (see manual in the /doc folder)
+4. Run the solver for the parameter file *file.control* (see manual in the /doc folder and examples in /tests)
-        $ ./horses3d.ns file.control
+        $ ./horses3d.ns *file.control*
 5. Test cases for various physics are provided in the folder /test